• Disease Overview

 Affected populations

-COL4A1/A2-related disorders are believed to affect females and males in equal numbers.
-Over 400 families have been identified with these disorders in the medical literature and many more cases are known that are not in the published literature.
+COL4A1/A2-related disorders are thought to affect females and males in equal numbers.
+Over 400 families have been reported with these disorders in the medical literature and many more cases are known that are not in the published literature.
 Rare disorders often go misdiagnosed or undiagnosed, making it difficult to determine their true frequency in the general population.
 Given the variable expressivity of these variants, COL4A1/A2-related disorders are likely under diagnosed and the exact number of people who have these disorders is unknown.
 Interestingly, COL4A1 and COL4A2 variants appear to lead to generally similar outcomes although COL4A2 variants occur less frequently.

 • < Previous section